james-stevens/powerdns-webui/README.md

 then you simply place the `index.html` from this project into the directory `/opt/websites/pdns/powerdns-webui`, or whatever you chose in the Apache conf, and request the URL `https://192.168.1.126/`

+If it worked correctly, you should see a screen like this.

 ![Frist Screen](/first.png)

+NOTE: you can use this single page app to access any PowerDNS RestAPI, but your browser will impose certain restrictions.

+* If you obtained the `index.html` over HTTPS, then the RestAPI must be accessed over HTTPS - this is where a web proxy interface is useful, as PowerDNS does not natively support HTTPS

+* You must be CORS compliant - this means the web server that gave you the page must list all the other web server you are allowed to access from the pages it has served you.
+Again, this is where having the page served from the same site as the web proxy to the api provides a solution to this issue.

+These issues are generic browser security restrictions, and nothing specifically to do with this code.